numengo/python-ngoschema/docs/usage.rst

 In addition, classes contain a number of utility methods for serialization, deserialization, and validation.

-.. autoclass:: ngoschema._schemas.SchemaMetaclass
+.. autoclass:: ngoschema.schema_metaclass.SchemaMetaclass
     :members:

-.. autoclass:: ngoschema._classbuilder.ClassBuilder
+.. autoclass:: ngoschema.classbuilder.ClassBuilder
     :members: